VinayKale1998/FlashCard/README.md

 # FlashKrew

-FlashKrew is an interative flashcard generator application, where users can create a deck of flashcards, store and view them at a later point in time locally.
+FlashKrew is an interactive flashcard generator web application, where users can create a deck of flashcards, store and view them at a later point in time locally.
-This project is powered by React JS, Redux and Tailwind CSS,Formik, react-routerd-dom ,Formik and Jest
+This project is powered by React JS, Redux and Tailwind CSS,Formik, react-routerd-dom  and Jest

 ## Directory💠

-We have split the project's src folder into Components, Store and UI for ease of management and modularity.
+We have split the project's src folder into Components, Store and UI and test for ease of management and modularity.

 ## App.js